geogardenclub/geogardenclub.github.io/docs/business/strategic-plan-2026/proposals-2026.md

 *Implement an "ambassador" program.* Coursicle has [ambassador](https://www.coursicle.com/blog/coursicle-ambassador/) and [affiliate](https://www.coursicle.com/blog/coursicle-affiliate/) programs whose goal is to "bring in as many new users to Coursicle as possible."
 Both programs involve compensated creation of short-form content for Instagram or TikTok.
 Compensation varies according to the program (for ambassadors, basically $10/video, for affiliates, basically 1$/download).
 We will develop an ambassador program to enhance online advertising.

 *Improve offline marketing.* In 2025, appearances at events such as seed swaps seemed to create interest from attendees in GGC.
-In 2026, we will continue to table at seed swaps because of the high percentange of attendees that are our target audience.
+In 2026, we will continue to table at seed swaps because of the high percentage of attendees that are our target audience.

-*Implement a street team/intern program.* In conjunction with WWU, we could develop an internship program in which students help market GeoGardenClub for course credit.
+*Implement an intern program.* In conjunction with WWU, we could develop an internship program in which students help market GeoGardenClub for course credit.
 These students could participate in both offline marketing and online ambassador activities.

 *Implement a referral program.* A correctly designed and implemented referral program could accelerate the growth of a chapter and thus support the creation of a useful gardening community.
 It also provides "social proof" in the form of the referring customer.